OWASP/samm/Current Releases/head/core/implementation/i-defect-management.md

 Make this data accessible to management, information security people, developers, and engineers to inform their decision-making.
 For example, provide a central dashboard.
 Metrics should guide remediation efforts and resource allocation.

-Security teams are able to report an accurate picture of the organisation's defect and risk metrics to executive management.
+Security teams are able to report an accurate picture of the organization's defect and risk metrics to executive management.

 A reliable baseline is established over time for the metrics being collected.
-Once this baseline is in place, reasonable goals can be set to measure the effectiveness of the overall programme.
+Once this baseline is in place, reasonable goals can be set to measure the effectiveness of the overall program.

 ### Maturity Questions

-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
+{{< questions "Defect Management" "B" 2 >}}

 <!--
 #### Notes